syncfusion-content/xamarin-docs/Xamarin/Pdf-Viewer/Getting-Started.md

 N>The lock operation can also be enabled or disabled for a particular annotation type such as shape, free text, text markup, etc. Please find the code samples to enable or disable interaction for particular annotation from their respective sections.

+### Customize the locked annotations selection border color

+By default, the selection border color for the locked annotations will be gray.
+You can customize the locked annotations selection border color by setting the required color to the `LockedStrokeColor` property.
+The following code illustrates the same:

+{% tabs %}
+{% highlight c# %}

+//Set the selection border color for the locked annotations pdfViewerControl.SelectorSettings.LockedStrokeColor = Color.Red;

+{% endhighlight %}
+{% endtabs %}

+N>It is not recommended to set both the `StrokeColor` and `LockedStrokeColor` properties with the same color.

 ## How to enable or disable the annotation selection?

 To enable or disable the annotation selection, set the `SfPdfViewer.AnnotationSettings.Constraints` API to `AnnotationConstraints.Selectable` or `~AnnotationConstraints.Selectable` respectively.
 Annotations will be selected by default, and when this API is set to `~AnnotationConstraints.Selectable`, annotation selection, moving, resizing, removing and attribute changes will be disabled.
 Only the tapped events of the annotations will be raised.
 The following code sample explains the same.